How to Fix a Deadbolt Lock

 Posted by Matt Thomas on Jan 29, 2023

 The deadbolt is the first line of defense in home and office security.
 Whether you are a homeowner, contractor, or business owner, a functioning door lock is vital for a safe, secure building.
-Jammed and malfunctioning door deadlocks can bring frustration at the least and exposure to safety risks at the worst.
+Jammed or malfunctioning door deadlocks can bring frustration at the least and expose you to safety risks at the worst.
 For a resource to troubleshoot deadbolt repair, look no further than this guide for fixing misaligned, loose, and sticking deadbolt locks.

 In This Article